lougerard/me/_posts/2023-10-15-THM-howwebsiteswork.md

 Answer : testpasswd

 ## TASK 5 HTML Injection
-### View the website on this task and inject HTML so that a malicious link to http://hacker.com is shown.
+### View the website on this task and inject HTML so that a malicious [link to hacker.com](http://hacker.com) is shown.
 Answer : HTML_INJ3CTI0N